-Unit Title L4L6 l L4L6 Understanding Leadership Styles and Motivation
+Unit Title L4L6 Understanding Leadership Styles and Motivation

-UAN T/650 T/650/7927
+UAN T/650 /7927

 Level 4

 Credit Value 2

 Guided Learning Hours 10

 Learning Outcomes Asses sment Criteria

 1. Understand how 1.1 Explain the difference between leadership and

 leadership styles impact management

 organisational 1.2 Analyse a range of leadership styles

 performance 1.3 Evaluate the impact that leadership styles have on

 performance

 2. Understand how to 2.1 Explain how to apply a motivation theory in the sales

 motivate others to environment

 perform at their best 2.2 Evaluate how motivational factors apply to different

 situations, teams and individuals

 2.3 Analyse the role that leaders play in motivating others

 Additional Information

 Unit purpose and aims To enable learners to understand how leadership styles impact organisational performance and how to motivate others to perform at their best.

-Details o of the relationship Not linked to the apprenticeship standard.
+Details of the relationship Not linked to the apprenticeship standard.

-betweer n the unit and
+between the unit and

-apprent iceship standards
+apprenticeship standards

-n of the unit within the 15.4 - Marketing and Sales
+Location of the unit within the 15.4 - Marketing and Sales

-ubject/sector
+Ofqual subject/sector

-ation system
+classification system

-ve Content
+Indicative Content

-1. The difference between leadership and management and how they contribute to effective organisational performance Characteristics of leaders The range of leadership styles, e.g., situational, visionary, transformational, autocrati transactional, coaching, democratic, laissez-faire, charismatic, supportive, servant et How to adopt different leadership styles to suit the situation, e.g., Tannenbaum and Schmidt's model The potential impact of different leadership styles on individuals and performance
+The difference between leadership and management and how they contribute to effective organisational performance Characteristics of leaders The range of leadership styles, e.g., situational, visionary, transformational, autocrati transactional, coaching, democratic, laissez-faire, charismatic, supportive, servant et How to adopt different leadership styles to suit the situation, e.g., Tannenbaum and Schmidt's model

-2. The critical importance of teams and individuals being motivated and committed to their objectives Different theories related to employee motivation, e.g., Maslow's Hierarchy of Needs, MacGregor's Theory X Y, Herzberg's Two Factor Theory, Vroom's Expectancy Theory, McClelland's 3-Needs Theory The motivational factors that influence others, e.g., safety, security, material rewards, sense of belonging, common team purpose, respect, empathy, recognition, involvement in decision making, opportunities for self-development, career progression etc.
+2. The critical import their objectives Different theories MacGregor's Theo McClelland's 3-Net The motivational f sense of belonging involvement in dee progression etc. How to select and the motivation of the m nt theories related to employee motivation, e.g., Maslow's Hierarchy of Needs, egor's Theory X Y, Herzberg's Two Factor Theory, Vroom's Expectancy Theory, land's 3-Needs Theory otivational factors that influence others, e.g., safety, security, material rewards, of belonging, common team purpose, respect, empathy, recognition, ement in decision making, opportunities for self-development, career

-- How to select and use appropriate motivational factors ٠ - Giving feedback on performance to motivate individuals - How motivators differ between colleagues how to meet their needs
+• How motivators differ between colleagues how to meet their needs

-Assesso Assessor Guidance 1.
+Assesso r Guidance 1.
 Learners should provide definitions of leadership and management from at least two sources and explain their understanding of the differences using relevant workplace examples.
 At least four different leadership styles should be analysed, with reference to relevant theories.
 Workplace examples should support the points made about the impact of leadership styles on performance.
 2. Learners should explain at least two different motivation theories with sufficient detail and examples to demonstrate that they know how to apply each in practice.
 For 2.2, at least three motivational factors should be addressed, with examples related to at least two workplace situations.
 Both teams and individuals should be covered.
 In their analysis, learners should explore how leaders can motivate others to perform successfully, giving at least three examples of how this works in practice.
 'Leaders' may be interpreted as line managers or colleagues leading a project/bid.